Accusations fly over Saudi hospital fire that killed 24

 The region’s director of health affairs, Ahmed al-Sahli, denied there were any safety problems at the hospital.

-Health Minister Khalid al-Falih said he recognized the ministry had failed, but added it was too early to ascertain the causes of the disaster and that a committee would investigate.
+Health Minister Khalid al-Falih said he recognised the ministry had failed, but added it was too early to ascertain the causes of the disaster and that a committee would investigate.

-In an interview with Saudi TV channel Ekhbariya, Falih said the fire originated on the first floor of the hospital and smoke spread to the second and third floors.
-He said the deaths at the hospital were caused by “smoke suffocation”, not direct burns to the body.